Short Fiction Competition

 A fictional work, written in English, to a strict maximum of 2,500 words that deals, if only incidentally, with legal subject matter.

 The contributor must be the author of the work, which must be entirely original and must not ever have been published or submitted for publication or consideration in a writing competition elsewhere.

 The close of business on Friday, September 4, 2020.
 Submissions will not be returned, so authors should maintain copies of their work.

 Format For Submissions

-Submit two double-spaced, typed manuscript copies, each with a separate cover sheet bearing the work’s title together with its author’s name, address, daytime telephone number and a word count.
-The author’s name should NOT appear anywhere on or in the manuscript itself, as all submissions will be judged anonymously, strictly on literary merit.
-Submissions will not be returned, so authors should maintain file copies of their work.
+Two double-spaced, typed manuscript copies, each with a separate cover sheet bearing the work’s title together with its author’s name, address, daytime telephone number and a word count.
+The author’s name should not appear anywhere on or in the manuscript itself, as all submissions will be judged anonymously, strictly on literary merit.

 Address For Submissions